 Family Members Fear Personal Financial Liability

 Some family members may hesitate to accept a power of attorney because they are afraid that it means they will take on financial obligations.
-If you are in this position, you can rest assured that you will not have personal financial liability when you act on behalf of an elderly person.
+If you are in this position, you can rest assured that you will not have personal financial liability when you act on behalf of an older adult.

-Nursing homes are allowed to discharge residents for the failure to pay their bills after reasonable attempts to collect.
-The resident must either pay the bill, or must make reasonable attempts to apply for Medicaid to cover the costs of their care.
+Nursing homes can discharge residents for failing to pay their bills after reasonable attempts to collect.
+The resident must either pay the bill or make reasonable attempts to apply for Medicaid to cover the costs of their care.

 Nursing Homes Cannot Throw the Resident on the Street for Failure to Pay Nursing Home Bills

 However, an improper discharge is a form of nursing home abuse.
-In order to discharge a resident, the nursing home must make proper arrangements.
+To discharge a resident, the nursing home must make proper arrangements.
 Federal regulations prohibit nursing homes from simply throwing a resident into the street.

 Families May Need Personal Injury Lawyers